Thailand Visa and Immigration – May 26

 Immigration Offices – Laem Ngop, Koh Chang – Thailand Visa

-On Koh Chang itself there is also a tiny Immigration Office opposite Flora i Talay Resort on Chai Chet Beach.
-As of August 24, this can now deal with all services such as extensions (visa exemption extra 30 days at 1,900bt) and re-entry permits as well as other questions and requirements.
+On Koh Chang itself there is an Immigration Office opposite Flora i Talay Resort on Chai Chet Beach.
+This can deal with all services such as extensions (visa exemption extra 30 days at 1,900bt) and re-entry permits as well as other questions and requirements.

 Laem Ngop Immigration